 7. Incline walking

 A brisk walk has heart-healthy benefits and can aid you in your weight loss goals, but if you’re just planning on power-walking the day away on a treadmill at the gym, then do yourself a favor and bump up the incline.
 Running may not be your thing, but you can still get a fantastic, sweaty, and heart-pumping workout by just walking on an incline without increasing your speed.
-For those looking to shed pounds fast, you’ll be utilizing more energy and burning more calories, and you’ll be building muscle in your legs, too.

 If your legs are your problem area, then incline walking is especially great for elongating the calf muscles and building longer, leaner legs.
 It’s a low-impact exercise that comes with great cardio benefits, and it can be done outside or inside on a treadmill.
 Start by choosing a steady treadmill speed and then increasing your incline by 5% until you’re at a pace and level that challenges you.
 Increase and decrease your incline for hill intervals if you desire.